Don’t get me wrong.

 It could also help your argument to show how much you’ve contributed relative to how much PTO you currently receive.
-If you only have 12 days of PTO but you’ve been at your company 3 years, it could also simply mean you’re overdue an increase but it just hasn’t been discussed yet.
+If you only have 12 days of PTO, but you’ve been at your company three years, it could also simply mean you’re overdue an increase in vacation time, but it just hasn’t been discussed yet.

 4. Time Your Ask Appropriately

 Time can either be your biggest advantage or your biggest roadblock when asking your employer for more time off.